 This is not unusual, really.
 Many have come through the same route, Supreme Court Justice Sonia Sotomayor and former Justice Sandra Day O’Connor, astronaut Sally Ride, and First Lady Michelle Obama, just to name a very few.
 There are reasons for this, and I will outline those reasons for you in this book.
 The foundations for successful parenting increase the probability of raising smart kids, and this book will teach you how to use the most formative years in a child’s life the years from Birth to 5.

 During my several-decade career in education, I’ve watched many changes with dismay.
 The current focus on standardized testing as a means for labelling both children and teachers as successes or failures, enervates the classroom and creates fear and anxiety that diminishes learning.
 But each political party that comes into power has to create its own magic bullet for solving the ills of education, which has the effect of keeping everyone continually off-balance in trying to meet new and different benchmarks.

-There are too many cooks with different recipes that are spoiling the stew ? politicians, pundits, philanthropists, corporate CEOs, foundations ? all with their pet projects and favorite people (who are often not the best sources of information/expertise).
+There are too many cooks with different recipes that are spoiling the stew, politicians, pundits, philanthropists, corporate CEOs, foundations, all with their pet projects and favourite people (who are often not the best sources of information/expertise).
 Most of them have little or no knowledge of children or the educational environment; and because they ignore the complexities of what we know about child development and the structures necessary for growth, they fail.
 Decades and thousands of initiatives later, it only seems to get worse.

 What I will do in this brief guide is expand upon the basics that research shows are unequivocally essential for raising smart and successful adults.